iotaledger/streams/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Request a feature for Streams
+name: Request a feature or enhancement for Streams
-about: Request a feature
+about: Request a feature or enhancement
 ---

 ## Description

-Briefly describe the feature that you are requesting.
+Briefly describe the feature or enhancement that you are requesting.

 ## Motivation